For Teams

 Best next pages

-Related paths in the cluster
+Related paths

 Frequently asked questions

-What should first-time founders research first?
+• What should first-time builders research first?

 Start with repeated pain, reachable buyers, and evidence that the workflow is urgent enough to justify interviews or a focused landing-page test.

-How can first-time founders avoid idea overload?
+• How can first-time builders avoid idea overload?

 Keep a small shortlist, use stronger evidence filters, and push only one or two ideas into active validation at a time.